linode/docs/docs/applications/cloud-storage/access-google-drive-linode.md

 ## Wrapping Up

 And you're done!
 The directory **googleDrive** will now reflect your Google Drive contents!
-The first time you access the folder it may take a few minutes for the contents to appear.
+The first time you access the folder it may take a few minutes for the contents to syncronize.
 After that folder access is almost immediate.

 ## Resetting the connection

-If Google Drive disappears then the most likely problem is that the credentials you've created have expired.
-In that case...
+If Google Drive disappears,its likely that the credentials you've created have expired.
+If this does occur:

 1. On your desktop visit **http://console.developers.google.com**